Vaccinations move to nursing homes as pandemic rages in California

 The U.S. death toll has accelerated in recent weeks to 2,627 per day on a seven-day average, according to a Reuters tally.

-The University of Washington’s Institute for Health Metrics and Evaluation has said that U.S. COVID-19 deaths will peak in January, when its widely cited model projects that more than 100,000 people will die as the toll marches to nearly 562,000 by April 1.
+The University of Washington’s Institute for Health Metrics and Evaluation has said that U.S. COVID-19 deaths will peak in January, when its widely cited model projects that more than 100,000 people will die.
+The model predicts 562,000 deaths by April 1.

-Despite pleas from political leaders and health experts to stay home over the Christmas holidays, air travel rose over the weekend, according to Transportation Security Administration.
+Air travel rose over the weekend as Americans visited family members for Christmas in defiance of political leaders who urged them to stay home.
 More than 1 million people traveled through U.S. airports on each of Friday, Saturday and Sunday, the most since Nov.
-29, the TSA said.
+29, according to the Transportation Security Administration.

-The latest surge in U.S. hospitalizations and deaths was driven by Thanksgiving gatherings last month against public health recommendations, officials have said.
+Health experts say the latest surge in U.S. hospitalizations and deaths was driven by Thanksgiving gatherings last month.

-Nationwide, the number of hospitalized COVID-19 patients stood at nearly 113,400 on Monday, below the record high of over 114,200 set on Friday, according to the Reuters tally.
+Nationwide, the number of hospitalized COVID-19 patients stood at nearly 113,400 on Monday after setting a record high of over 114,200 on Friday, according to the Reuters tally.

 Walgreens and CVS, in partnership with the federal government, hope to vaccinate some 7 million people in more than 70,000 long-term care facilities.
 The companies began inoculating some residents with Pfizer’s vaccine last week, but their full rollout began on Monday.